Japan Foundation Awards: History

 Activities in an academic or cultural field have been presented by the Japan Foundation annually since 1973.

 In 1985, Eleanor Harz Jorden was the first woman to receive a Japan Foundation Award.

-In 2020, the award selection that continued for forty seven years was canceled for the first time due to COVID-19 pandemic.
-However, the nominated application for that year was carried over to the following year, and in 2021 four recipients were listed since 1973.
+In 2020, the award selection that continued for 47 years was canceled for the first time due to COVID-19 pandemic.
+However, the nominated application for that year was carried over to the following year, and in 2021 four recipients were listed.

 Description

 The awards help to further the mission of the foundation in language and culture.

 Two types of awards (the Japan Foundation Awards and the Japan Foundation Special Prizes) previously composed the Japan Foundation Awards.
 But these awards are integrated into “The Japan Foundation Awards” in three categories: "Arts and Culture", "Japanese Language", and "Japanese Studies and Intellectual Exchange" from 2008.